-Registration takes place at the beginning of each semester as set out in the Calendar of Events at the end of this Prospectus.
-If you are registering at Helderberg College for the first time, please make sure that you have your identity document (or passport for International Students with a valid study visa) and your High School certificate with you.
+Registration takes place at the beginning of each semester as set out in the Calendar of Events.
+If you are registering at Helderberg College for the first time, please make sure that you have your identity document (or passport for International Students, with a valid study visa) and your High School certificate with you.
 You must bring the original certificate and a photocopy.

-b.
-No registrations are accepted after the closing date for late registration as listed in the Calendar of Events unless such registration is approved by the Vice President: Academic Administration and the lecturers concerned and only in exceptional cases.
-Late bookings of bus/air tickets etc are not exceptional cases, students should book well in advance to insure prompt arrival at College.
+- No registrations are accepted after the closing date for late registration as listed in the Calendar of Events, unless such registration is approved by the Vice President: Academic Administration and the lecturers concerned, and only in exceptional cases.
+Late bookings of bus/air tickets etc, are not exceptional cases, and students should book well in advance to insure prompt arrival at College.

 You may change your course line-up during the period between registration and drop/add date, without affecting your permanent academic record.
-If you wish to drop or add a course, consult with your Academic Advisor (respective Dean of the Faculty) first, then collect the drop/add form from the Records office, and follow the procedure outlined.
+If you wish to drop or add a module, consult with your Academic Advisor (respective Dean of the Faculty) first, then collect the drop/add form from the Records office, and follow the procedure outlined.
 Do not simply stop attending classes or start attending a new class without making proper arrangements first.
-If you drop a course before drop/add date, the fees for that course will be refunded.
-After drop/add date, fees are not refunded for courses dropped, and the course will appear on your permanent academic record as a withdrawal.
+If you drop a module before drop/add date, the fees for that module will be refunded.
+After drop/add date, fees are not refunded for modules dropped, and the module will appear on your permanent academic record as a withdrawal.

-A course may be dropped or added only by means of a DROP/ADD form obtainable from the Registrar and after consultation with her/him.
+A module may be dropped or added only by means of a DROP/ADD form obtainable from the Registrar, and after consultation with her/him.

 - last day to enter any class